hemidactylus/workshop-nosqlbench/README.md

 | `driver=cql`              | driver to use (CQL, for AstraDB/Cassandra)
 | `main-cycles`             | how many operations in the "main" phase
 | `rampup-cycles`           | how many operations in the "rampup" phase
+| `threads`                 | how many threads to use to generate the requests
 | `errors`                  | behaviour if errors occur during benchmarking
 | `--progress console`      | frequency of console prints
 | `--log-histograms`        | write data to HDR file (see later)
 | `--log-histostats`        | write some basic stats to a file (see later)

-This way of invoking `nb`, the ["named scenario"](https://docs.nosqlbench.io/docs/workloads_101/11-named-scenarios/) way, is not the only one: it is also possible to have a finer-grained control over what activities should run with a full-fledged [CLI scripting](https://docs.nosqlbench.io/docs/reference/cli-scripting/) syntax.
+This way of invoking `nb5`, the ["named scenario"](https://docs.nosqlbench.io/workloads_101/11-named-scenarios/) way, is not the only one: it is also possible to have a finer-grained control over what activities should run with a full-fledged [CLI scripting](https://docs.nosqlbench.io/reference/cli-scripting/) syntax.

->**Note**: the syntax of the `errors` parameter has been improved in NoSQLBench 5
-> to allow for a [finer control](https://docs.nosqlbench.io/docs/reference/error-handlers/) (with multiple directives,
-> such as `errors='NoNodeAvailable.*:ignore;InvalidQueryException.*:counter;OverloadedException:warn'`).
-> On version 4 you should revert to a simpler parameter,
-> such as `errors=count`, instead of the above.

 </details>

-The benchmark should last about ten minutes, with the progress being printed on the console as it proceeds.
+The benchmark should last about six minutes, with the progress being printed on the console as it proceeds.